AudreyXL/Text-Classification-Hierarchical-Topic-Clustering/README.md

 - Default behavior (works offline): creates **simple labels from top TF-IDF keywords**.
-- If you want to use an LLM, implement `label_with_llm()` in `src/labeling.py` (or wire it to your course-approved LLM API).
-The rest of the pipeline stays the same.
+- If you want to use an LLM, implement `label_with_llm()` in `src/labeling.py`

 ---

-## Expected demo flow (2–3 minutes)
+## Expected demo flow

-1. Run Part 1 → show results CSV + bar chart
+1. Run Part 1 → show results
-2. Run Part 2 → show results CSV and compare to Part 1
+2. Run Part 2 → show results compare to Part 1
-3. Run Part 3 → show elbow plot + printed tree output (`outputs/topic_tree.txt`)
+3. Run Part 3 → show tree output